cfe-lab/MiCall/docs/steps.md

   * coverage_maps.tar - binary file &rarr; untar in results/coverage_maps
   * coverage_scores.csv - downloaded - a score for each region based on the
     coverage at key positions.
+* `cascade_report`: summarize how many reads made it through each step of the pipeline.

 [fastq_g2p_design]: http://cfe-lab.github.io/MiCall/design/fastq_g2p